 Take Your Vitamin Routine, To Go

-We love to indulge in all the food and drink on holiday as much as anyone, but sometimes all the fun can leave our digestion, skin and energy levels feeling out of sorts.
+We love to indulge in all the food and drink on holiday as much as anyone, but sometimes, all that joie de vivre can leave our digestion, skin and energy levels feeling out of sorts.
 To make sure you’re hitting your nutrient and vitamin requirements—no matter what’s on your plate—pack your Perelel Women’s Daily Vitamin Trio ($40) and Synbiotic Greens Vitamin Powder ($45).
 If you’re prone to bloating we also suggest tossing everyone's beloved Bloat Relief ($30) into your bag.

 Add Intentional Movement